-In accordance with point 5 of the IEEE code of Ethics, it is important that we are honest about the claims and objectives that we achieve and hold ourselves accountable for errors and mistakes that may pop up over the course of the project.
-It is also important that as a group, we treat each other with respect and ensure that we abide by the IEEE code of ethics as dictated by points 7-10.
+In accordance with point 5 under Article I of the IEEE code of Ethics, which states "to seek, accept, and offer honest criticism of technical work, to acknowledge and correct errors, to be honest and realistic in stating claims or estimates based on available data, and to credit properly the contributions of others;"^[3], it is important that we are honest about the claims and objectives that we achieve and hold ourselves accountable for errors and mistakes that may pop up over the course of the project.
+It is also important that as a group, we treat each other with respect and ensure that we abide by the IEEE code of ethics as dictated by Article II, which states "To treat all persons fairly and with respect, to not engage in harassment or discrimination, and to avoid injuring others " $^{[3]}$, and Article III, which states " To strive to ensure this code is upheld by colleagues and co-workers." $^{[3]}$.